 Messy sensory play is fantastic for encouraging kids to explore, engage and create.
 Play mud lends itself perfectly to construction and farm-themed sensory play.

 We use the IKEA Flisat table in all our sensory play and it’s fantastic.
 The Flisat is available in Ikea stores although, at the moment, it can be difficult to find the table in stock.
 While it is a little more expensive, you can find the Flisat for sale on Amazon.
-It’s a great option if you can’t make it to a store or it’s out of stock – check prices now!
+It’s a great option if you can’t make it to a store or it’s out of stock – No products found.

 How to make play mud tip: adding a sensory bin filled with water adds a fun new dimension to mud sensory play.
 We use it as a wash station for rinsing off the muddy animals and construction vehicles.
 The water gets dumped and refilled so many times during a play session and brings so many giggles!